Slip and Fall Lawyer Serving Belle Glade

 - Take photos or video of the scene of the accident.
 Be sure to include photos of any spilled liquid, uneven floor surfaces or any floor hazards which may have caused your slip and fall.

 See video: “I was injured on someone else’s property.
-What should I do?”How Do I Prove Fault in a Slip and Fall Accident
+What should I do?”Most Common Injuries Following A Slip and Fall Accident

 There is a wide variety of slip-and-fall accident injuries that can be suffered in a slip and fall accident.
 These may include: